EDCD/EDDN/docs/Running-this-software.md

 # Running
 You have some choices for how to run the application components:

-1. You can choose to run this application directly from the source using the provided script in `contrib/run-from-source.sh`.
+1. If you are just testing out code changes then you can choose to run this application directly from the source using the provided script in `contrib/run-from-source.sh`.

-1. Or you can utilise the `setup.py` file to build and install the application files.
-By default this requires write permissions under `/usr/local`, but you can run:
+1. Otherwise you will want to  utilise the `setup.py` file to build and install the application files.
+As we're using a python venv we can just
+   run:

-       python setup.py install --user
+       python setup.py install

-   to install under `${HOME}/.local/` instead.
+   to install it all.
+This will install a python egg into the python venv, and then also ensure that the monitor and schema files are in place.

    There is an example systemd setup in `contrib/systemd` that assumes this local installation.

-   If you install into `/usr/local/` then there are SysV style init.d scripts in `contrib/init.d/` for running the components.
+   There are also some SysV style init.d scripts in `contrib/init.d/` for running the components.
 They will need the `DAEMON` lines tweaking for running from another location.

-1. For quick testing purposes you can run them as follows, assuming you installed into `${HOME}/.local/`, and have your override settings in `${HOME}/etc/eddn-settings-overrides.json`:

-        ${HOME}/.local/bin/eddn-gateway --config ${HOME}/etc/eddn-settings-overrides.json >> ${HOME}/logs/eddn-gateway.log 2>&1 &
-        ${HOME}/.local/bin/eddn-monitor --config ${HOME}/etc/eddn-settings-overrides.json >> ${HOME}/logs/eddn-monitor.log 2>&1 &
-        ${HOME}/.local/bin/eddn-relay --config ${HOME}/etc/eddn-settings-overrides.json >> ${HOME}/logs/eddn-relay.log 2>&1 &

 # Accessing the Monitor
 There is an EDDN Status web page usually provided at, e.g. https://eddn.edcd.io/.
 This is enabled by the Monitor component through